MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L04_Tables.md

 You need to familiarize yourself with the data model and then make changes to tables and their properties for this phase of the project.

-The data model is available in the D:\PL-200\Labs folder.
+The data model is available in your F:\Allfiles\Labs folder.

 ![Fabrikam Environment Data Model.](../media/Fabrikam_Environmental_ERD.png)